 - 1 cup dried lentils, picked over

-- 1. Put the oil in a deep skillet or flameproof casserole, preferably nonstick, with a lid.
-Place over medium-high heat and wait a minute or so, until the oil is hot.
-Add the chicken, skin side down, and brown it well, rotating and turning the pieces as necessary, 10 to 15 minutes.
+- 1. Pour the oil in a deep skillet or flameproof casserole, preferably nonstick, that has a lid.
+Place over medium-high heat and wait a minute or so until the oil is hot but not smoking.
+Add the chicken, skin side down, and cook until its browned well, rotating and turning the pieces as necessary, 10 to 15 minutes.

 - 2. Stir in the garlic, onions, tomatoes, turmeric, and some salt and pepper.
-Pour in 1 quart of water, along with the cilantro bundle and cinnamon sticks.
-Cover, turn the heat to low, and simmer for about 20 minutes.
+Add the water, cilantro bundle, and cinnamon sticks.
+Cover the pan, reduce the heat to low, and gently simmer for about 20 minutes.

 - 3. Add the lentils, cover, and simmer until they’re soft, about 25 minutes more.
 Discard the cilantro bundle and cinnamon sticks, season to taste with salt and pepper, and serve.
-(You can prepare the dish up to this point and let it sit for a few hours or cover and refrigerate for up to a day before reheating and serving; you may have to add a little water to thin the sauce a bit.)
+(You can prepare the dish up to this point and let it sit for a few hours or cover and refrigerate for up to a day before reheating and serving; you may need to add a little water to achieve the desired consistency.)

 Variation: Chicken and Chickpea Tagine

-- In step 3, substitute 1 cup cooked or nearly cooked chickpeas for the lentils.
+- Substitute 1 cup cooked chickpeas for the lentils.